athyfr/athyfr/README.md

 Excited by the FOSS world, and obsessed by computer-science, I hope to create all the best software I can!

-I've got some big ambitions for the future (for after graduation), and am quite strong in ideation, but you'll have to wait for that.
-(I could use a mentor, though.)

 ## Current Projects

 My biggest projects I'm currently working on are: